 Phi Delta Phi is an international legal fraternity established in 1869 with chapters all over the United States, Canada, Latin America and Europe.
 PDP-Carroll Inn is the only legal honors fraternity at the University of Baltimore.
 It is our goal to continue to promote the organization’s "higher standard of professional and personal ethics and performance."
 The Carroll Inn continues to bring networking opportunities to our members with alumni events throughout the year.
 Equally important is the Inn's desire to give back through community service projects.
 Some prominent members of PDP are Chief Justice William Rehnquist, Justice Thurgood Marshall, Justice Sandra Day O'Connor and President Theodore Roosevelt.

 Queer Equity Council

-The University of Baltimore School of Law Queer Equity Council works to foster acceptance and promote education and awareness on the UB campus and the greater Baltimore community concerning the legal issues facing LGBTQIA+ people and allies.
+The University of Baltimore School of Law Queer Equity Council works to foster acceptance and promote education and awareness on the UBalt campus and the greater Baltimore community concerning the legal issues facing LGBTQIA+ people and allies.
 Faculty adviser: Colin Starger

 Real Estate Law Association - RELA

-The mission of the UB Real Estate Law Association is to educate and encourage interest in the field of real estate law by providing a forum to discuss relevant topics at the forefront of this practice area such as current developments, legislation and career paths.
+The mission of the UBalt Real Estate Law Association is to educate and encourage interest in the field of real estate law by providing a forum to discuss relevant topics at the forefront of this practice area such as current developments, legislation and career paths.
 In addition, RELA strives to prepare students for the practice of real estate and real estate law by providing networking and mentoring opportunities with seasoned professionals in the field.

 Student Bar Association - SBA